HEPScore: A new CPU benchmark for the WLCG: HEP Workloads

-In fig.~\ref{fig:year}, we show the ratio of the HEPScore23 to HEPSPEC06 as a function of the year in which the processor was released (the colours of the points are identical to those used in fig.~\ref{fig:HS32-vs-HS06}).
-The measurement of HEPScore23 was normalized to the value HEPSPEC06 on the reference machine (the data point for the reference machine is one of the points in 2021).
-It is observed that the ratio HEPScore23:HEPSPEC06 is less than unity for older machines and increases with time for newer servers.
+In fig.~\ref{fig:year}, we show the ratio of the HEPScore23 to HEP-SPEC06 as a function of the year in which the processor was introduced on the market (the colours of the points are identical to those used in fig.~\ref{fig:HS32-vs-HS06}).
+The measurement of HEPScore23 was normalized to the value HEP-SPEC06 on the reference machine (the data point for the reference machine is one of the points in 2021).
+It is observed that the ratio of HEPScore23 to HEP-SPEC06 is less than unity for older machines and increases for newer servers.